International Day Of Women Judges

 Some Facts About Gender Representation In Judicial Job Occupations

-To highlight the issue of underrepresentation in the judicial field, we thought that we’d list some of the things that we uncovered during our research.
-Although we already went over the stats of how many women currently work in the U.S judicial system as judges, we thought that we’d expand on that by including other jobs in this field.
+To highlight the issue of underrepresentation in the judicial field, we thought that we would list some of the things that we uncovered during our research.
+Although we already went over the stats of how many women currently work in the U.S. judicial system as judges, we thought that we would expand on that by including other jobs in this field.
 Let’s take a look at them below.

-• About 72.1% of title examiners in the U.S are women.
+• About 72.1% of title examiners, abstractors, and searchers in the U.S. are women.

-• In national supreme courts around the world, women only represent 41% of the judges and only about 25% of the court presidents.
+• In national supreme courts around the world, women represent only 41% of the judges and about 25% of the court presidents.

-• Women’s representation in judicial systems around the world is rising, but it’s happening at an extremely slow rate.
+• Women’s representation in judicial systems around the world is rising, but it is happening at an extremely slow rate.

 Observing International Day Of Women Judges